Skip to main content

 Hold

-“Hold” will be used when a transaction requires a manual review.
-This can occur if the transaction amount exceeds the amount that was previously approved during onboarding or if the account experiencing unusual or unexpected activity.
+Used when a transaction requires a manual review.
+This can occur if the transaction amount exceeds the amount that was previously approved during onboarding or if the account experiences unusual or unexpected activity.
 From time to time, the Risk team will request supporting documentation or information.

 Reserve